-Anurima Banerji is Associate Professor and current Graduate Vice Chair in the Department of World Arts and Cultures/Dance.
-She is the author of the monograph Dancing Odissi: Paratopic Performances of Gender and State (Seagull Books/University of Chicago Press, 2019), recipient of the 2020 de la Torre Bueno Prize awarded by the Dance Studies Association.
-With Dr. Violaine Roussel, she co-edited How to Do Politics with Art (Routledge, 2017).
-Currently she is working on a new book project, The Impossibility of Indian Classical Dance, as well as co-editing The Oxford Handbook of Indian Dance with Dr. Prarthana Purkayastha.
-She also co-edited a special issue of the journal Conversations Across the Field of Dance Studies on “Decolonizing Dance Discourses” with Dr. Royona Mitra.
+Anurima Banerji is Associate Professor in the Department of World Arts and Cultures/Dance.
+She is the author of the monograph Dancing Odissi: Paratopic Performances of Gender and State (Seagull Books/University of Chicago Press, 2019), which was awarded the 2020 de la Torre Bueno Prize from the Dance Studies Association.
+With Violaine Roussel, she co-edited How to Do Politics with Art (Routledge, 2017).
+Currently she is working on a new book project, The Impossibility of Indian Classical Dance, as well as co-editing the forthcoming Oxford Handbook of Indian Dance with Prarthana Purkayastha (Royal Holloway University) and the Oxford Handbook of Dance Praxis with Royona Mitra (Brunel University London) and Jasmine Johnson (University of Pennsylvania).
+She also co-edited a special issue of the journal Conversations Across the Field of Dance Studies on “Decolonizing Dance Discourses” with Royona Mitra.

 Banerji is affiliated with the UCLA Center for India and South Asia, Center for Performance Studies, the Center for the Study of Women, and the LGBTQ Studies Program.
-She has served on conference committees for the Dance Studies Association (DSA) and Association for the Study of the Arts in the Present (ASAP).
 She participated as guest faculty at the 2019 DSA/Mellon Seminar for Emerging Scholars and has served as guest lecturer at Jawaharlal Nehru University’s School of Art and Aesthetics in New Delhi, India and the Center for Contemporary Dance at the University of Music and Dance in Cologne, Germany.

 Banerji has received fellowships from the American Association of University Women, the Hellman Foundation, the Jawaharlal Nehru Institute of Advanced Study, and the International Research Center at Freie Universität to support her research.
-In 2023 she will be a Fellow at the Center for Ballet and the Arts at New York University.
+In Spring 2023 she was a Fellow at the Center for Ballet and the Arts at New York University.

 Dance and performance theory, critical race theory and postcolonialism, gender and sexuality, theories of space, political theory, South Asian performance, and interdisciplinary research methods (historical approaches, ethnography, choreographic analysis, discourse analysis).